Kingdom of Mewar: Maharana Raimal

-Rana Sanga
+Maharana Sanga

 After his father's death, Sangram Singh ascended on the throne in 1509.
 Around 1517, in the Sultanate of Malwa under the Sultan Mahmud Khilji II, too much power landed in the hands of Medini Rai which upset a lot of Muslim nobles.
 Eventually, Mahmud himself asked for help from the Sultan of Gujarat to get rid of Medini Rai.
 The war started as the two sultans besieged Mandu where Rai's son died.
 Sanga supported Medini Rai and in turn attacked and captured Gagron where he appointed Medini Rai to govern as a replacement to his prior holdings in Malwa.

 In 1518, Ibrahim Lodhi ascended to the throne of Delhi.
 He engaged with Sanga in two major battles when he realized Sanga had been encroaching on land in the Sultanate.
 The sultan was defeated at Khatoli and Dholpur; as a result, Sanga was able to capture the entire North-East Rajputana up to Chanderi.
 This defeat was a humiliating setback for the new sultan as he lost much territory to an internal conflict in his empire.
 In the Battle of Khatoli, a sword injured Sanga's arm, and his leg was injured by an arrow, making him lame.

 In 1518 Mahmud Khilji II collected another massive army and invaded Mewar through Gagron.
 In the ensuing battle, the Maharana won decisively; he took Khilji captive, appointed a physician to care for Khilji, and later escorted him back to his kingdom to Mandu.
 In 1520, Sangram decided to attack Idar and the Sultanate of Gujarat after a furious exchange with him.
 In the ensuing campaign, the Rana not only completely captured Idar, but also raided Ahmadabad and returned with massive wealth looted.